Economy of Argentina: Golden age (1880–1905)

-From 1880–1905 British and French investments fueled livestock and grain exports, sparking rapid expansion and mass European immigration.
+From 1880–1905, British and French investments fueled livestock and grain exports, sparking rapid expansion and mass European immigration.
 GDP grew 7.5 times (8% annual average); per capita GDP rose from 35% to 80% of the U.S. level.
 A 2009 study noted GDP gains post-1870 but stagnant heights (proxy for welfare) until 1910, indicating uneven benefits.

 During 1905–1941 growth slowed; although per capita GDP reached ~50% of U.S. levels by 1941, matching Western Europe's but with inequality.

 Great Depression (1929–1932)

-GDP fell 25%; recovery via import substitution in the late 1930s and WWII export booms created a $1.6B surplus (though £500M was frozen in the Bank of England under the 1933 Roca–Runciman Treaty).
-Manufacturing overtook agriculture by 1943, employing >1M by 1947; imported goods dropped from 40% to 10% of consumption by 1950.
+The Great Depression severely contracted the Argentine economy by sharply curtailing foreign trade, triggering a structural shift away from agro-export dependence.
+In response, successive governments pursued import substitution industrialization, raising tariffs to shelter domestic manufacturers from foreign competition.
+The Roca–Runciman Treaty (1933), negotiated to preserve Argentine beef access to British markets following the Ottawa Conference, was widely criticized by Argentine nationalists as an asymmetrical concession to British commercial interests.

-Perón era (1945–1970s)
+Perón era (1945–1955)

 Juan Perón nationalized the Central Bank, railways, and industries.
 Inflation averaged 26% annually (1944–1974); GDP per capita peaked in the early 1950s, but stagnated due to commodity slumps and nationalizations.

+Argentine industry benefited from the inability of European countries to supply their products to the world market.
+Industrial manufactures were exported in considerable volumes, mainly to Latin America and the Caribbean.
+Some of the policies adopted at that time included rediscounts, the Export and Industrial and Commercial Stimulus Committee, the Industrial Promotion Laws, the creation of the State merchant fleet, credits from the Banco Industrial (1944), and the nationalization of the Central Bank of Argentina (1946).
+Following Keynesian theories, Perón sought to establish the welfare state, by increasing social security and improving income distribution.
+He did this through raising public spending and making simultaneous investments in different sectors such as defense, health, education, and housing.
+Production grew, and the increase in exports fed into an expansion of consumption.

 Debt crisis and hyperinflation (1976–1990s)

 From 1976–1983, the National Reorganization Process attempted neoliberal policies under José Alfredo Martínez de Hoz ballooned debt; inflation hit 344% in 1983, the currency devalued 10x, while growth stalled.

-Stagflation ensued from 1975–1990) driven by increasing debt, evasion, and flight; hyperinflation peaked from 1989–1990.
+Stagflation ensued from 1975–1990, driven by increasing debt, tax evasion, and flight; hyperinflation peaked from 1989–1990.

 In 1991 under Domingo Cavallo, the government attempted reforms, pegging the peso to the dollar.
 With the money supply curbed, inflation fell to single digits.
 Liberalization/privatization boosted GDP 33% in four years.
 Erratic growth came after 1995.
 In 2001 a crisis shrank GDP by 20%, unemployment reached 25%, the peso declined by 70%.